Many horses seem to struggle with laminitis during the winter months. Cold weather can cause winter laminitis in horses.

 - Some horses need the actual hoof capsule insulating and here you have to get creative with a hoof boot lined with an insulating material.

-Adaptogens are herbs which can regulate cortisol and the stress responses which create fluctuating cortisol levels.
+Adaptogens are herbs that can regulate cortisol and the stress responses which create fluctuating cortisol levels.
 Cortisol contributes to insulin spikes due to the fact that is the ‘flight or fight hormone’.

 Jiaogulan is a good adaptogenic herb to use because it encourages vascular nitric oxide production which helps maintain circulation and support blood flow to the hooves.

-AAKG (L-arginine-alphaketoglutarate) is a form of arginine which is also useful support.
-Arginine is an amino acid which the body can use to make nitric oxide.
+AAKG (L-arginine-alpha-ketoglutarate) is a form of arginine which is also useful support.
+Arginine is an amino acid that the body can use to make nitric oxide.
 Nitric oxide has been shown in research to regulate blood pressure by dilating arteries and reducing inflammation.
 It can be given twice daily, sometimes 3 to 4 times daily to support blood levels in the hoof.

 Be sure to take a look at our other interesting injury and disease articles here.

 Sign up to receive our latest eBooks and podcasts directly to your inbox!